tilezen/vector-datasource/docs/layers.md

 Implied but not stated: `source`: `openstreetmap.org`.

-_TIP: While not provided in the data, your stylesheet will need to set an effective  `sort_key` to indicating correct z-order for GL rendering that stacks above the road layer and below the buildings layer._
+_TIP: While not provided in the data, your stylesheet will need to set an effective  `sort_key` to indicating correct z-order for GL rendering that stacks above the `roads` layer and below the `buildings` layer._

 **Transit properties (common optional):**